junjunruan/P5-Neighborhood-Map/README.md

 ##Main Functionalities:

 1.The interface includes three main components: a search bar, a list view, and a map.
 Notice the map has markers and the list view contains the names of each of the locations on the map.
+Make the list-view into a sidebar menu in small size screen.

 ![image](http://i.imgur.com/Lg0ZFrh.png?1)